tomasjibaja/app-viajes/README.md

 # 5D Trips
-A web-app made in React to book destinations all arround Argentina.
+A web-app made in React to book destinations all around Argentina.
 The user enters a code and then can explore the different destinations, book them and see the complete route.

 ### Used technologies